 The university is adopting the use of #CampusClear, a self-screening mobile application designed to support campus community members as they monitor their day-to-day health and respond to potential COVID-19 symptoms. #CampusClear provides a daily push notification and self-monitoring only takes a few seconds.
 The app will also act as a pass to provide students, faculty and staff access to designated locations.

 Students, faculty, staff and visitors can download the app from:

-Users will receive a daily prompt to complete their self-screening.
-Screening only takes a few seconds as users review symptoms or situations of potential exposure and select any that may apply.
-Those who select one or more symptoms will not be “cleared for campus” access, so users should be sure to select only symptoms that are new, unusual or unexplained rather than those associated with health conditions they regularly experience.
+Users will receive a daily prompt to complete self-screening, which requires that they review symptoms or situations of potential exposure and select any that may apply.
+Those who select one or more symptoms will not be cleared for campus, so users should be sure to select only symptoms that are new, unusual or unexplained rather than those associated with health conditions they regularly experience.